Fetal growth restriction (FGR)

 • Symmetrical FGR – all parts of the body are a similar small size.

-• Asymmetrical IUGR – the head and brain are a normal size, but the rest of the body is small.
+• Asymmetrical FGR – the head and brain are a normal size, but the rest of the body is small.

 What causes FGR?

-FGR is predominantly caused by a problem with the placenta – the organ that delivers nutrients and oxygen to the developing baby during pregnancy.
+The most common cause of FGR is a problem with the placenta – the organ that delivers nutrients and oxygen to the developing baby during pregnancy.

 • Maternal obesity